 }

-Inequality operators are provided for all base unit types.
-You can mix
+Inequality operators are provided.
+You can mix subclasses of the same

-subclasses of the same base to make things readable.
+base unit of measure to make things readable.
 For example:

 Inequality operators do not use tolerances.